Is Fintepla a controlled substance?

 Yes, Fintepla is a Schedule IV controlled substance which means it is recognized as having some potential for abuse, although this is lower than substances classified in Schedule III.
 It is also subject to certain prescription restrictions.
 In addition, Fintepla is available only through a restricted program called the Fintepla REMS because it is associated with a higher risk of valvular heart disease and pulmonary arterial hypertension.

-Fintepla (fenfluramine) is approved for the treatment of seizures associated with Dravet syndrome in patients age 2 and older.
+Fintepla (fenfluramine) is approved for the treatment of seizures associated with Dravet syndrome or Lennox-Gastault syndrome.
 Dravet syndrome is a rare and life-threatening form of epilepsy that is characterized by severe and unrelenting seizures that are often unresponsive to treatment.
 Lennox-Gastaut syndrome is a severe form of epilepsy that usually starts during infancy or early childhood and affected children experience multiple types of seizures such as atonic, tonic, and atypical absence seizures.

 What does a Schedule IV controlled substance mean?